nerva-project/docker/Readme.md

 There are 2 included scripts to get started with a minimum of effort.
 You can choose to either create the image from this repo, or pull it from docker hub.

-### Pull from docker hub
+### Getting started

-Simply download and run the `deploy` script in this repo
+After installing docker, simply download and run the `run` script in this repo

-Functionally, the two approaches are the same.
-The only difference being that the `deploy` script will download a pre-built image from docker hub,
-where as the `deploy-local` script will build the image on your system.

 ## Local Data